Python Data Manipulation Explained

 - An appreciation for back-end systems: much of a Data Engineer’s work deals with back-end systems.

-- A desire for constant learning: while this applies to most AI-related roles, a competent data engineer must keep pace with emerging libraries, tools and frameworks in the field.
+- A desire for constant learning: while this applies to most AI-related roles, a competent Python engineer must keep pace with emerging libraries, tools and frameworks in the field.

 So how do you gain the experience when you’re making a career transition, or simply don’t have the necessary formal education?
 “If you have only a bachelor’s degree and want to get on a data engineering team, I recommend you make a personal project that shows what you can do, not just what you can talk about,” says Data Engineer and managing director of the Big Data Institute.